top of page

 Dear Residents,

 Several years ago I was elected as the 3rd Chairman of the Belgravia Residents Association.
-Since then I have worked with my fellow members of the committee to protect the beauty and atmosphere of this most interesting part of London.
+Since then I've worked with my fellow members of the committee to protect the beauty and atmosphere of this most interesting part of London.

 No one who visits us can fail to be impressed and intrigued by the many interesting streets and landmarks.
 From the bustling farmers’ market of Orange Square to the grace of Belgrave Square, we have so many hidden treasures and historic monuments waiting to be discovered.

-Local people and businesses are helping us to understand how we can support them even further to foster a warm and welcoming neighbourhood as well as encourage more of our local residents to join us in celebrating a local way of life that is, without doubt, extraordinary,
+Local residents and businesses are helping us to understand how we can increasingly support them to foster a warm and welcoming neighbourhood, and encourage more of them to join us in celebrating a local way of life that is, without doubt, extraordinary.

 I look forward to meeting you at one of our forthcoming events.